Itzik Feffer: Activities during World War II

 After the Second World War broke out, he was evacuated to Ufa.
 Feffer enlisted in the Red Army for the second time, serving as a military reporter with the rank of colonel.
-He was also vice chairman of the Soviet Jewish Anti-Fascist Committee and, with Solomon Mikhoels, toured the United States, Mexico, Canada and the United Kingdom in 1943 to win popular support and raise money for the Soviet Union, broadcasting the message that anti-Semitism no longer existed in the Soviet Union.
+He was also vice chairman of the Jewish Anti-Fascist Committee and, with Solomon Mikhoels, toured the United States, Mexico, Canada, and the United Kingdom in 1943 to win popular support and raise money for the Soviet Union, broadcasting the message that antisemitism no longer existed in the Soviet Union.

 Itzik Feffer (left), Albert Einstein and Solomon Mikhoels in the United States in 1943.

 In April 1942, he became deputy editor of the newspaper Eynikayt («Эйникайт» or "Unity") published by the JAC.
 In February 1944, together with Mikhoels and Shakne Epshtein, he signed a letter to Joseph Stalin with a request to organize an autonomous Jewish region in the Crimea.

-Feffer closely collaborated with the NKVD and held secret meetings with Lavrentiy Beria to report on the activities and attitudes of the JAC's members; during the war, he was supervised by the deputy head of the counterintelligence department of the NKVD, Leonid Raikhman.
-Mikhoels and other members of the JAC guessed (or knew) about Feffer's connections with the NKVD, but did not hide anything from him, believing that they did not face any jeopardy, since all the activities of the committee were for the benefit of the state.
+Feffer closely collaborated with the NKVD and held secret meetings with Lavrentiy Beria to report on the activities and attitudes of the JAC's members; during the war, he was supervised by the deputy head of the NKVD's counterintelligence department, Leonid Raikhman.
+Mikhoels and other members of the JAC knew (or suspected) about Feffer's connections with the NKVD, but did not hide anything from him, believing they faced no jeopardy, since all the committee's activities were for the benefit of the state.